-The aims of this Remote Learning Guidance is to outline the measures that we will be implement in the event of a class, group, or individual is needed to self-isolate at home.
-We have carefully considered staff and parent feedback from the first lockdown period to ensure our future-plans for remote learning are well informed and takes into account statutory guidance from the Department for Education.
+The aims of this Remote Learning Guidance outlines the measures that will be implemented in the event of a class, group, individual isolation period at home, or local/national lockdown due to Covid-19.
+We have carefully considered staff and parent feedback from the most recent lockdown period to ensure our future-plans for remote learning are well informed and takes into account statutory guidance from the Department for Education.
 You will appreciate that this guidance will be subject to change at any time to adapt to the circumstances and need of the school, the children, and staff.